causaest/onrbooks/rbooks-online-extras.md

 A short, recipe-style book, without much theory.
 Updated here: https://github.com/swcarpentry/r-novice-inflammation.

+05. R for Reproducible Scientific Analysis, by Software Carpentry: https://swcarpentry.github.io/r-novice-gapminder/

+That's rather a course than a book.
+The goal is to teach novice programmers to write modular code and best practices for using R for data analysis.

 ### Machine Learning

 01. Feature Engineering and Selection: A Practical Approach for Predictive Models, by Max Kuhn, Kjell Johnson: https://bookdown.org/max/FES/